-Plutella xylostella (L.) (Lepidoptera: Plutellidae), the diamondback moth, is one of the most destructive vegetable pests in the world.
+The diamondback moth, Plutella xylostella (L.) (Lepidoptera: Plutellidae), , is one of the most destructive vegetable pests in the world.
 It was initially documented in South Africa in the early 1900s by Gunn (1917), who also investigated its biology.
 The diamondback moth first appeared on crucifer crops in India in 1914, and it is currently found across the country (Ahmad and Ansari, 2013).
 It is a major pest of brassicaceous crops worldwide, specifically Brassica oleracea crops, which include cabbage, cauliflower, broccoli, brussels sprouts, and turnips (Gautam et al., 2018).
 Larval feeding produces direct damage, which may have a substantial impact on crop quality and, in heavy infestations, plant survival.
 The presence of larval excrement in commercial products causes indirect harm (Ramirez, 2022).

 Plutella xylostella (L.) larvae mine the crops during the early stage of crop development, while later stages feed on the leaves.
 Irregular patches occur on the leaves as a result of larval feeding, and a single larva consumes 62 to 78% of the leaves (Gangurde and Wankhede, 2009).
 At high population levels, this pest is thought to cause up to 90% yield losses, and managing it costs 4-5 billion US dollars globally (Saeed et al., 2019).
 They cause crop losses in India that total 16 million USD per year (Gautam et al., 2018).
 Due to its very short life cycle, P. xylostella produces numerous generations in most environments within a year.
 In tropical areas, it can complete up to 14 generations in a year and is a terrible nuisance (Wainwright et al., 2020).
 For the successful control of P. xylostella, 50 to 60 insecticide applications are used every year in tropical countries.
 Under such high selection pressure, they have developed resistance against all the insecticides under field conditions (Sarfaraz et al., 2011).
 This is because of its high fecundity, quick generation time, variety of hosts, resilience to pesticides, and capacity to endure a broad range of temperatures (Saeed et al., 2019; Furlong et al., 2013; Gu et al., 2010).
 Certain cultivars may restrict plant damage if they have characteristics that decrease oviposition, larval nutrition, and survival, or they may have plant defences (Razmjou et al. 2014, Fathipour et al. 2019).

 Brassicaceous plants contain volatile chemical substances (isoprene, terpenes, alkanes, alkenes, alcohols, and esters) and secondary metabolites (glucosinolates) that are toxic and unattractive to specific herbivores (Agrawal 2000, Agrawal and Kurashige 2003, Vuorinen et al. 2004).
-Plutella xylostella is a Brassicaceae specialist that relies on glucosinolates to locate hosts, stimulate oviposition, and initiate feeding (Gupta and Thorsteinson, 1960; Sarfraz et al., 2006).
+P. xylostella is a Brassicaceae specialist that relies on glucosinolates to locate hosts, stimulate oviposition, and initiate feeding (Gupta and Thorsteinson, 1960; Sarfraz et al., 2006).
 It prefers to lay eggs on glossy cabbage due to the dark green colour of the leaves as opposed to waxy cultivars (Eigenbrode et al., 1991; Hamilton et al., 2005).
 Some of these compounds may not prevent larval feeding (Wittstock et al. 2004), while others may affect the attractiveness or rejection of host plants for female P. xylostella oviposition (Agerbirk et al. 2003).
 P. xylostella may have a preference for particular brassicaceous plants (Li et al. 2000; van Loon et al. 2002), and variations in these chemicals may account for increased rates of reproduction and population expansion on favoured hosts (Chahil and Kular 2013).